Stop krivotvorinama

 What is Piracy?

 Namely, in compliance with the internationally accepted protection system of copyrights and the related rights, authors and other rights holders of the work have, except for exceptional limited cases, an exclusive right to dispose with these works.
-Therefore, any use of a copyright work requires an authorization of the right holder, or payment of the remuneration for such use.
-Some categories of copyright works, for which it would be practically impossible to exercise an individual right, these rights can be exercised via collective associations.
+Therefore, any use of a copyright work requires an authorisation of the right holder, or payment of the remuneration for such use.
+These rights can be exercised via collective management organisations for some categories of copyright works, for which it would be practically impossible to exercise an individual right.

-The notion of piracy is connected with the notion of pirated products, too.
-Pirated products are unauthorized multiplied copies of works protected by copyright, or to put it in legal terms, all the products manufactured or multiplied without authorization of the right holder or a person authorized by the right holder, manufactured from a protected subject matter either directly or indirectly.
+Pirated products are copies of copyright works copied without authorisation, i.e., in legal terms, all the products made or copied without authorisation of the right holder or a person authorised by the right holder, regardless of having been made directly or indirectly from the subject matter of protection.

 Print